git/git.github.io/rev_news/drafts/edition-56.md

   code.

   A number of the replies were about the Project Leadership Committee as it's not easy to know who is part of it.
-This was acknoledged by Peff who sent
+This was acknowledged by Peff who sent
   [a follow-up patch](https://public-inbox.org/git/20190926072046.GB20653@sigill.intra.peff.net/)
   to address the issue by listing the Project Leadership Committee